 SB 44, the Coastal Oil Well Cleanup and Remediation Act, would require the California State Lands Commission and the Division of Oil, Gas, and Geothermal Resources to develop a program that prioritize legacy well remediation efforts and would use current standards to plug old oil wells that were abandoned in the 1940s by companies that had gone out of business and now cease to exist.
 The program would conduct a full in-depth study of oil seepage in coastal waters to determine natural versus anthropogenic seepage, seepage rates, and develop a priority list for remediating the legacy oil wells.

-The history of legacy oil wells is entrenched into the Santa Barbara community and with proper regulatory management and support from the California Governor and Legislators, we will be able to minimize public health impacts.
+The history of legacy oil wells is entrenched into the Santa Barbara community and with proper regulatory management and support from our government we will be able to minimize public health impacts.
 I urge you to support SB 44 to protect California’s ocean heritage including the beaches and the people, businesses and wildlife that depend on healthy coastal habitat.

 CITY, STATE, ZIP CODE